 GUN – 900-1000 CE – China

 This Chinese Buddhist illustration depicts a demon using a fire lance (upper right).
-The date is disputed – either 10th or 12th Century.
+The image dates to either is either the 10th or 12th Century CE

 MECHANICAL CLOCK – 976 – Zhang Sixun – China